 Journalists and others from countries affected by organized crime can apply for this yearlong fellowship.

-The Resilience Fellowship aims to build a platform for collaboration between civil society actors, human-rights activists, journalists and others working to counter the effects of organized crime.
+The program aims to build a platform for collaboration between civil society actors, human-rights activists, journalists and others working to counter the effects of organized crime.

 Fellows will receive US$15,000, mentoring and networking opportunities.

-Applicants must submit a proposal covering this year's theme, “Disappearances related to organized crime.”
+Applicants must submit a proposal covering this year's theme, “extortion and organized crime.”
 They must be fluent in English, French or Spanish.